krambuhl/dopl/README.md

 const dopl = require('dopl');

 dopl({
-  name: 'heading',
-  src: 'templates/simple-component',
+  src: 'templates/simple-thing',
-  output: 'source',
+  output: 'source/things',
   data: {
+    name: 'wow-a-thing'
     timestamp: +new Date()
   }
 })
 .then(() => {
-  console.log(`${name} created!`);
+  console.log(`wow-a-thing was created!`);
 });
 ```

 ## Options

-`name` –– name of new directory

 `src` –– directory to use as a template

-`output` –– directory to output copy
+`output` –– directory to output new copy

 `data` –– data to pass into mustache

-`render` –– function with the form `fn(file, data)` for rendering files, if you'd like to replace mustache with another templating engine.
+`render` –– function with the form `(file, data) => String` for rendering files, if you'd like to replace mustache with another templating engine.

 ## Filename Interpolation

-Filenames with `[name]` included will be replaced with `name` option.
+Filenames with `[$key]` included will be replaced with `name` option.

 ```
 // config
 dopl({
-    name: 'mega',
-    output: 'dist'
+    output: 'dist',
+    data: {
+        name: 'mega'
+    }
 })

 // input file